meyerdominik/Loginux/README.md

 # Installation
+It works out of the box.
+Just download it :)

-For using Loginux you need Java.
+For using the small Loginux installation you need Java preinstalled.
 I recommend using the Oracle-JDK, however OpenJDK (with OpenJFX installed) should also be fine.